PJ-Oscheh/LineageOS-Installer/README.md

 # LineageOS-Installer

+On December 22, 2017, development on version 2.0 began.
+This version will overall have a better design, including:
+- Proper names for forms
+- Use of Ignace Mae's "Material Skin" (as opposed to colored labels and picture boxes)
+- Foreign language support
+- A nicer installation screen, with a progress bar if possible.

 A simple, graphical solution to installing LineageOS.

 NOTE 1: The repository has been renamed from `Lineage-OS-Installer` to `LineageOS-Installer`.
 Keep this in mind next time you commit to the repository if something goes wrong.